AdaGold/full-stack-inspiration-board/project-requirements.md

 ### Deployment

-The front-end layer must be deployed on Heroku.
-This requires independent research starting with the search query "react heroku deploy."
+The front-end layer must be deployed on Render.
+This requires independent research starting with the search query "react render deploy."

 ## Back-end Layer Requirements